transkatgirl/Tapestry-Loom/README.md

 ## Plans

 The plans for the rewrite are the following:
-- [ ] Migrate to a collaborative (unauthenticated / LAN-only) WebUI rather than an Obsidian plugin
+- [ ] Migrate to a desktop app rather than an Obsidian plugin
 	- [ ] Implement conversion from the old Weave format to the new one
 	- [ ] Implement all functionality supported by the original Obsidian plugin
 - [ ] Full UI redesign